wazuh/wazuh-documentation/source/cloud-security/amazon/services/prerequisites/credentials.rst

 Configuring AWS credentials
 ===========================

 In order to make the Wazuh AWS module pull log data from the different services, it's necessary to provide access credentials to connect to them.
 The ``.aws/credentials`` file must be placed at the correct location.
 You need to create the credentials file using ``root``.
-The root user is the one that runs *wazuh-modulesd*.
 Thus, the correct location is ``/root/.aws/credentials``, the home directory of the root user.

 There are multiple ways to configure the AWS credentials: